DMIonescu/Manual_Testing_Jira/Manual_Testing_Jira.md

 ![tests](https://github.com/DMIonescu/Manual_Testing_Jira/assets/154073184/207107fb-1dd0-488a-9ade-e6416c5316b3)

 ### 1.4 Test Design
 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here (inserati linkul catre fisierul cu testele, in format pdf, word sau csv)
+The test cases can be accessed here [test cases.xlsx](https://github.com/DMIonescu/Manual_Testing_Jira/files/14257497/test.cases.xlsx)

 ### 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins:

-(inserati lista de elemente care sunt evaluate in etapa de implementare)
+- Prepare test data for test execution
+- Finalize, implement and prioritize test cases
+- Prepare the testing environment

 ### 1.6.
 Test Execution
 Test cases are executed on the created test Cycle summary: Test My account.